AVerteC/c-asgn0/README_asgn2.md

 log_response is called after send_code() and content_length_send_ok() to save the server's responses to the client in the proper format to the log file.
 When the server sends a response, it must be logged with this format to the logfile: `<METHOD>,<URI>,<response_code>,<RequestID header value>\n` .
-I also set requestID to 0 by default so if the Request-Id header field is missing when handle_connection() is done processing the headers, Request-Id will be logged as 0 for requests that are unlabeled with the request id.
+I also set requestID to 0 by default so if the Request-Id header field is missing when handle_connection() is done processing the headers, Request-Id will be logged as 0 for requests that are missing the Request-Id header field.
 In order to protect write atomicity, log_response() uses a mutex lock to prevent threads from writing out of order to the logfile with log_response().
 When writing to the file, log_response() gets the mutex lock, fopens the file in append mode, then uses fprintf(), fflush(), fclose(), and then finishes by unlocking the mutex.